There are two primary types of solutions for databases: SQL vs NoSQL – or relational databases and non-relational databases.

 Document Databases

-Rather than rows and columns in a table, these databases store data in documents, which have grouped into collections.
+Rather than rows and columns in a table, these databases store data in documents, which are grouped into collections.
 Each document can have an entirely different structure.

 Example: MongoDB.